 From time to time, NDEO will be featuring guest blog posts, written by our members about their experiences in the field of dance education.
-We continue this series with an entry from Jenny Seham, PhD, who is Director of Dance Education for National Dance Institute (NDI) at the Lighthouse Guild International in NYC.
+We continue this series with an entry from Julie Hammond White, Dance Education Director, University of Southern Mississippi.
 Guest posts reflect the experiences, opinions, and viewpoints of the author and are printed here with their permission.
+NDEO does not endorse any business, product, or service mentioned in guest blog posts.
 If you are interested in learning more about the guest blogger program or submitting an article for consideration, please email Shannon Dooling-Cain at email@example.com.